openstack/security-doc/security-guide/source/identity/tokens.rst

 Fernet tokens
 ~~~~~~~~~~~~~
+Fernet tokens are the supported token provider for Pike (default).
+Fernet
-Fernet is a secure messaging format explicitly designed for use in API tokens.
+is a secure messaging format explicitly designed for use in API tokens.
 They are non-persistent (no need to be persisted to a database), lightweight
 (fall in range of 180 to 240 bytes) and reduce the operational overhead
 required to run a cloud.
 Authentication and authorization metadata is neatly